 2. Bright Whites

 Nothing makes a space feel fresh and new like a crisp coat of white paint.
-No surprise then that real estate experts says it's a failsafe shade for any interior.
+It's no surprise then that real estate experts says it's a fail-safe shade for any interior.
 "Bright white is appealing, versatile, and low risk," says agent Parisa M. Afkhami of Warburg Realty.
 "If your home lacks natural light, choose a more reflective white color to help brighten up the space."
+This is an especially great idea for the kitchen, per Zillow's study.

 3. Soft Earth Tones